FusionAuth/fusionauth-site/site/learn/expert-advice/tokens/revoking-jwts.md

 Again, if you use "self-contained" access tokens such as JWTs, then the authorization server (the IdP) and the resource server (the Todo Backend) must have some non-standardized "backend interaction" in order to invalidate a JWT.

-If you have have non self-contained access tokens, then the "resource server [issues] a request to the respective authorization server to retrieve the content of the access token every time a client presents an access token".
+If you don't have self-contained access tokens, then the "resource server [issues] a request to the respective authorization server to retrieve the content of the access token every time a client presents an access token".
 Again, in that case, JWTs don't buy you much.

 ## Rotate the keys

 If you are using a symmetric signing algorithm like HMAC and you can quickly distribute the shared key, you can rotate it.
 This will essentially invalidate all outstanding JWTs, so this is not an option to use lightly.
-However, rotating the keys may be a good choice depending on the number JWTs you have outstanding and the impact of a revoked JWT being accepted.
+However, rotating the keys may be a good choice depending on the number of JWTs you have outstanding and the impact of a revoked JWT being accepted.
 If, for instance, there are few clients with JWTs and there is significant system impact if a revoked JWT is accepted by the Todo Backend, then rotating the keys may be acceptable.

 If you are using an asymmetric signing algorithm, then this option is less effective.
 How quickly the revoked JWT is no longer accepted by the Todo Backend depends on how often the Todo Backend retrieves public keys.
-That duration is the maximum time that an revoked JWT will be accepted.
+That duration is the maximum time that a revoked JWT will be accepted.
 ## Reduce the duration of the JWT

 The most common solution is to reduce the duration of the JWT and revoke the refresh token so that the user can't generate a new JWT.
 With this setup, the JWT's expiration duration is set to something short (5-10 minutes) and the refresh token is set to something long (2 weeks or 2 months).
 At any time, an administrator can revoke the refresh token which means that the user must re-authenticate to get a new JWT.
 That is unless they happen to have a valid JWT.